Iretha/design-patterns/src/com/smdev/behavioral/README.md

 * [Chain Of Responsibility (GoF)](https://iretha.github.io/design-patterns/behavioral/chain-of-responsibility)

-Designed to to decouple sender and receiver and to allow multiple handler implementations, that can handle the request and the concrete handler isn't known a priori
+Designed to to decouple sender and receiver and to allow multiple handler implementations, that can handle the request, especially when the concrete handler isn't known a priori

 * [Command (GoF)](https://iretha.github.io/design-patterns/behavioral/command)